grapeofwrath/dotfiles/README.md

-# Nuoska
+# Orion

 Organizing my thoughts as I go.

 ## Modularity - K.I.S.S.

-See https://github.com/Misterio77/nix-config[Misterio77's config] as an in depth example/proof of concept, though possibly not as complex as I'd like to implement.
+See [https://github.com/Misterio77/nix-config](Misterio77's config) as an in depth example/proof of concept, though possibly not as complex as I'd like to implement.

 ### Directory Structure